ALL

 When to ask for a spirometry test

-Ask your doctor about a spirometry test.
 Spirometry is a measure of how much and how quickly you can move air in and out of your lungs.
+If you answer yes to one or more of these questions ask your doctor about a spirometry test.

-This test includes a basic measure of FEV1, FVC, FEV1/FVC.
+A spirometry test includes a basic measure of FEV1 and FVC:

-• FEV - forced expiratory volume measures how much air you can exhale during a forced breath
+• FEV1 - forced expiratory volume measures how much air you can exhale in 1 second during a forced exhale

-It may also be called “simple spirometry” or “pre- and post-bronchodilator spirometry” or “reversible bronchodilator testing.”
-A bronchodilator is a medicine that helps your lungs relax so you can breathe more easily.
+This test may also be called “simple spirometry” or “pre- and post-bronchodilator spirometry” or “reversible bronchodilator testing.”
+A bronchodilator is a medicine that helps your small airway muscles relax.
+These muscles are over-activated or too tight in respiratory conditions such as asthma.

 When to ask for a full pulmonary function test